Serviced Accommodation Regulations & rules

 Important things to note:

-HMRC does not like R2R companies or serviced accommodation companies using TOMS, but currently you can apply, this has gone to court and was ruled that serviced accommodation companies can use this rule, however HMRC are contesting it.
+HMRC does not like R2R companies or a serviced accommodation business using TOMS, but currently you can apply, this has gone to court and was ruled that serviced accommodation companies can use this rule, however HMRC are contesting it.

-TOMS is quite complicated as most accountants will say, to better explain read this article on the government website.
+TOMS is quite complicated for a business as most accountants will say, to better explain read this article on the government website.

-Serviced accommodation companies will pay the normal rate for corporation tax which currently stands at 20% of gross profit, some items you can claim back as expenses:
+Serviced accommodation companies in 2025 will pay the normal rate for corporation tax for a business which currently stands at 21% of gross profit, some items you can claim back as expenses:

 Rent/mortgage costs.